oasisprotocol/old-docs/src/operators/community-resources.md

 # Community-Made Resources

 Below are a number of community-built tools you can use to monitor the Oasis Testnet, automate your node deployment, and more.
+For more information on building your own integration, check out the [Oasis Core developer docs](https://github.com/oasisprotocol/oasis-core/blob/master/docs/index.md).

 ## Block Explorers & Validator Leaderboards